abhishek-annigeri/abhishekannigeriblog/programs/Computer-Graphics/Readme.txt

+# Project Title
+   * Animate a bicycle / car with given attributes – Morphing from tricycle to car and
+   * Develop different chart options with the given inputs by applying DDA algorithm –  Triangular  & Empirical distribution

+#Programs

 1. Write a program to create a chess board using DDA line algorithm

 2. Write a program to implement Bresenham’s line drawing algorithm with all values of slopes